Soft and Fluffy Overnight Cinnamon Rolls

 Recipe for big, soft and fluffy cinnamon rolls.
 Prepare ahead and bake in the morning or on the same day.
 To make things easy and fuss-free, I simply dust them with powdered sugar but of course you can finish them with cream cheese icing as well.

-You can make the dough by hand (see note) or using a stand mixer.
+You can make the dough by hand (see notes) or using a stand mixer.
 I prefer the latter since the dough is quite sticky.
-For freezing instructions, see note.

 Ingredients